jalaaraj/jalaaraj.github.io/_pages/about.md

 Biography
 ------
-I am a fifth-year PhD student in the [EECS department](https://engineering.uci.edu/dept/eecs) at the University of California, Irvine, advised by Prof. [Athina Markopoulou](https://athinagroup.eng.uci.edu/athina/).
+I am a PhD candidate in the [EECS department](https://engineering.uci.edu/dept/eecs) at the University of California, Irvine, advised by Prof. [Athina Markopoulou](https://athinagroup.eng.uci.edu/athina/).
 I received my B.E. degree in Computer and Communications Engineering from American University of Beirut in 2020 and my M.Sc. degree in Electrical Engineering from University of California, Irvine in 2023.

 My research interests are in the areas of internet of things, privacy, and network measurements.